tenox7/wrp/README.md

 ## Current Status

 * This is the new GoLang/ChdomeDP version.
-* It's still lacking some features of the [older version](/old) (such as real http proxy mode and image manipulation) but far surpasses it in terms of stability and usability.
+* It's still lacking some features of the [older version](/old) (such as real http proxy mode) but far surpasses it in terms of stability and usability.
-* Currently works as browser-in-browser however work on http proxy mode is under way.
+* Currently works as browser-in-browser, however http proxy mode is under way.
 * It's beta quality but I can actually fix and maintain the code.

 ## Usage